Ring for Jeeves: Differences between editions

 Although the story remains the same, there are some differences between the UK and US editions.
 Structurally, the sequence of early chapters is different: what is the opening chapter of the UK edition becomes chapter 5 in the US edition, with other chapters being re-arranged accordingly.
 And while the US edition retains the name Towcester (pronounced "toaster") from the play which preceded the novel, this becomes Rowcester (pronounced "roaster") in the UK edition.
-Additionally, Sir Roderick Carmoyle's employer, Harrods, is replaced with the fictional department store Harrige's in the UK edition.
+Additionally, Sir Roderick Carmoyle's employer, Harrods, is replaced in the UK edition with the fictional department store Harrige's, a portmanteau of Harrods and Selfridges.